About Eric

 Contrary to his denomination's polity, Eric has performed same sex weddings for members of his congregation.
 Eric was the recipient of the prestigious Kuchling Award from Dallas' Black Tie Dinner (Human Rights Campaign).

 Eric is a founding member of "Connections," a "cover band" of Methodist ministers and layfolks whose shows have raise money for charity.
-The band plays free-show tributes to classic artists like Dan Fogelberg, The Eagles, Chicago, Billy Joel, Stevie Wonder, James Taylor, Tom Petty, Jackson Browne, Elton John, the Doobie Brothers, and dozens more.
-100 percent of a "love offering" goes to support two worthy charities.
-The band has now played more than 50 shows for tens of thousands of fans, and raised more than $360,000.
+The band (currently on indefinite hiatus) plays free-show tributes to classic artists like Dan Fogelberg, The Eagles, Chicago, Billy Joel, Stevie Wonder, James Taylor, Tom Petty, Jackson Browne, Elton John, the Doobie Brothers, and dozens more.
+The band has now played 75 shows for tens of thousands of fans, and raised more than $360,000 for worthy charities.

 He is married to Dennise Garcia.
-She is a Justice with 5th District Court of Appeals for the State of Texas; and was the first Latina ever elected to a state district bench in Dallas County, serving in that role for seventeen years.
+Currenltly a Justice with 5th District Court of Appeals for the State of Texas; Dennise Garcia was the first Latina ever elected to a state district bench in Dallas County, and served that role for seventeen years.
 She also performed the first Same Sex wedding in the State of Texas, the day of the Obergerfell decision.

 They live in a unique log house in the heart of Old East Dallas, and have the world's smartest and most beautiful daughter, Maria, and an amazing dog, Daisy.